DS-100/sp22/syllabus.md

 ### Issues with Course Staff

 Professionalism and respect for diversity are not just matters between students; they also apply to how the course staff treat the students.
 The staff of this course will treat you in a way that respects our differences.
 However, despite our best efforts, we might slip up, hopefully inadvertently.
 If you are concerned about classroom environment issues created by the staff or overall class dynamic, please feel free to talk to us about it.
-The instructors and the head GSIs in particular welcome any comments or concerns regarding conduct of the course and the staff.
+The instructors and the Head TA ({{page.course.head_ta}}) in particular welcome any comments or concerns regarding conduct of the course and the staff.

 We are committed to creating a learning environment welcoming of all students that supports a diversity of thoughts, perspectives and experiences and respects your identities and backgrounds (including race, ethnicity, nationality, gender identity, socioeconomic class, sexual orientation, language, religion, ability, and more.)
 To help accomplish this: